This is a comment

 Rules for variable name

-print() function displays the string value on the screen.
+print() function displays data on the screen when the program executes.
 The message to be printed should be surrounded by quotes.

 If no arguments are provided, the print() function will output a blank line.

 To get input from the user in Python, we use input function.

 The function prompts the user for input, and returns what they enter as a string.